-is off a number of the strawberry plantations will have no further while as the labour will not be put into them to maintain them.
+is off a number of the strawberry plantations will have no further walue as the labour will not be put into them to maintain them.
 Already the appraisers are commenting on the weed situation.
-One must romember that all these plantations look better today than they will again this year as, to date, we have had good growing weather.
+One must remember that all these plantations look better today than they will regain this year as, to date, we have had good growing weather.
 Once we get soms warm weather, however, the berries will not look so bountiful on the bench lands.

-I have kept in close touch with the boys in horticulture who have been studying the raspberry problem around Mission during the past eight or ten years.
-To date they have not been able to arrive at a definite conclusion as to why raspberries on the able to arrive at a definite conclusion as to why raspberries on the older ground no longer produce satisfactory canes.
-With this background you will see that I am not very optimistic as to the value of a rasp-berry plantation in the hands of a tenant.
-In other words, I doubt how buck value there will be in the strawberry and raspberry plantations in 1943 in a number of these properties.
+I have kept in close touch with the boys in horticulture who have been studying the reapberry problem around Mission during the past eight or ten years.
+To date they have not been able to arrive at a definite conclusion as to why respherries on the closer ground no longer produce satisfactory cames.
+With this background you will see that I am not very optimistic as to the value of a respherry plantation in the hands of a tenant.
+In other words, I doubt how much value there will be in the strawberry and respherry plantations in 1943 in a number of these properties.
 It is for this reason that we are largely confining our values to the land.
-During the twenty odd years I have spart out here I have seen rood respherry plantations without I have spent out here I have seen good raspberry plantations, without buildings, selling at \$1000 an acre, and later it was difficult to find a buyer for the same ground at any price, and eventually the land got into the hands of the taxing authorities.
+During the twenty od years largely confining our values to the land.
+During the twenty od years I have spent out here I have seen good respherry plantations, without buildings, selling at \$1000 an acre, and later it was difficult to find a buyer for the same ground at any price, and eventually the land got into the hands of the taxing authorities.

 You will recall the area south by west of Abbotsford, commonly known as the Peardonville country.
-It has been built up largely with Mennomites in the past ten years who have gone in chiefly for small fruits and poultry.
+It has been built up largely with Mennomites in the past ten years who have gone in built up largely with Mennomites in the past ten years who have gone in chiefly for small fruits and poultry.
 Some of these people obviously are now beginning to cash in on their efforts.
-The country is comparatively flat over a big acreage, and is largely underlaid with gravel which at some places comes almost to the surface.
+The country is comparatively are now beginning to cash in on their efforts.
+The country is comparatively are now beginning to cash in on their efforts.
+The country is comparatively are location in case of the surface.
 Other sections have six inches to a foot or eighteen inches of silt over the gravel.
-The surveyors are working over this area at the present time, and apparently the Air You will recall the area south by west of are working over this area at the present time, and apparently the Air Force are making a minute check of it from the air as well as on the land.
+The surveyors are working over this area at the present time, and apparently the Air force are making a minute check of it from the air as well as on the land.
 The location, in my opinion, is first class as an air field as this area is as free from fogs as any I know of in the Fraser Valley.
-If the air ourrents are good then it should make an ideal field.
-With If the air currents are good then it should make an item it for a sub-bulldozers the country can be levelled in very short time as there are few ravines, and those in existence are not deep.
+If the air currents are good then it should make an ideal field.
+With buildozers the country can be levelled in very short time as there are few ravines, and those in existence are not deep.
 It should make a splendid all year round field.
 Recently the Delta Field was abandoned.
-I understand that training school has been moved to the Prairies.
+I understand that training school has been moved to the Frairies.
 Your knowledge of the Delta will give you an idea what some of the problems were that must have confronted them there.
 The field in the Peardonville area will likely take some of the holdings in which we are interested.
 I believe also that surveys are being made in the vicinity of Courtenay which will affect some of our holdings in that area.
 I understand this district is being surveyed as a training field for Commando work.